 In congenital radioulnar synostosis, there is congenital fusion of the proximal ends of the radius and ulna [a bony bridge between the proximal radius and ulna].
 This results in the fixation of the forearm in varying degrees of pronation.

-That means the upper end of both the bones, radius and ulna are fused, making it impossible for radius to move for pronation and supination movement.
+That means the upper end of both the bones, radius, and ulna are fused, making it impossible for the radius to move for pronation and supination movement.

 Male and female incidence is approximately equal.
 Roughly, the male-female ratio is 3:2.

 - Hip dislocation

 - Knee anomalies

 About 30% of congenital radioulnar synostosis is associated with other syndromes such as

 - Klinefelter syndrome

 - Fetal alcohol syndrome

 Positive family history is seen in about 20% of patients.
 Familial cases generally have an autosomal dominant inheritance